Stacy Compton

-Stacy Marshall Compton (born May 26, 1967) is a NASCAR former team owner and former driver.
-He is a former co-owner of Bobby Hamilton Racing-Virginia in the Craftsman Truck Series, and is a former racing analyst for ESPN full-time.
+Stacy Marshall Compton (born May 26, 1967) is an American former professional stock car racing driver and team owner.
+He is a former co-owner of Bobby Hamilton Racing-Virginia in the Craftsman Truck Series and is a former racing analyst for ESPN full-time.
 Before he ran in NASCAR, Compton was a successful short track racer in Virginia.

 Early career

 Compton was born in Hurt, Virginia, and grew up racing in Virginia with his focus on late models in local racing divisions.
 Eventually, he moved up to the NASCAR Winston Racing Series, and won 36 races in seven years of late model competition.
 During this time, Compton also hosted a TV show dedicated to covering Virginia races.
-In 1996, Compton made his debut in a major NASCAR series driving for Dean Monroe, Monroe bought Alan Dillard team beginning 1996, when he qualified in 9th place for the Goody's Headache Powder 500 at Martinsville Speedway in the Winston Cup series.
+In 1996, Compton made his debut in a major NASCAR series driving for Dean Monroe, Monroe bought Alan Dillard team beginning 1996, when he qualified in ninth place for the Goody's Headache Powder 500 at Martinsville Speedway in the Winston Cup series.
 He finished 33rd that day after suffering brake failure.
 He ran one other race during his rookie season, the fall Martinsville event.
 He finished 33rd in that race as well.

+Motorsports career

 1997–1999

 In 1997, Compton signed up with a new team, Impact Motorsports, to run the No. 86 Ford F-150 for the NASCAR Craftsman Truck Series Rookie of the Year Award.
-During his initial Truck Series season, Compton had three Top 5 finishes and a 13th-place finish in the final points standings, but fell well short of the top rookie award.
-For the 1998 season, in the third race of the season held at Phoenix International Raceway, Compton won his first career pole position, and finished in third in the race.
+During his initial Truck Series season, Compton had three top-five finishes and a thirteenth place finish in the final points standings, but fell well short of the top rookie award.
+For the 1998 season, in the third race of the season held at Phoenix International Raceway, Compton won his first career pole position, and finished third in the race.
 The next week at Portland Speedway, he led all but two laps and won his first career Truck Series race.
 He got another win later that season at Heartland Park Topeka.
 He finished seventh in the final points standings and was named the Most Popular Driver.
 Compton had high hopes for 1999 season as Impact switched to Dodge Rams and getting a teammate in Randy Tolsma, but he failed to go to victory lane that season, although he did finish fourth in points.
 Late that season, Compton began competing in some Winston Cup races for Melling Racing.
-Soon afterwards, Melling announced that Compton would driver their No. 9 Ford Taurus in the Winston Cup Series in 2000 season.
+Soon afterwards, Melling announced that Compton would bypass the Busch Series, to drive their No. 9 Ford Taurus in the Winston Cup Series in 2000 season.